dyrdadev/singleton-mono-behaviour/README.md

 > 🧪 **EXPERIMENTAL** This project is experimental.
 It is still under development.
 It may be unstable.
 It is not optimized and largely untested .
 Do **not** use this project in critical projects.

-This package for Unity provides an implementation of the Singleton pattern for ```MonoBehaviour``` instances: the ```SingletonMonoBehaviour``` class.
-This means we work with concrete ```MonoBehaviour``` components on objects in the scene – as a singleton.
+This package for Unity provides an implementation of the Singleton pattern for ```MonoBehaviour``` instances.
+The package introduces the ```SingletonMonoBehaviour``` class.
+With this class we can create concrete ```MonoBehaviour``` components that can be added to game objects in the scene and behave in the same way as classic ```MonoBehaviour``` components – just as a singleton.

 > 💭 **A short comment of Daniel on the Singleton pattern:** At this point we do not want to enter the discussion about whether the Singleton pattern is good or bad.
 Probably the answer will be: neither, anyway.
 It lies somewhere in between.
 Whether it is more good than bad, or vice versa, depends on the concrete use case.
-This should be evaluated by yourself on a case-by-case basis.
+This should be evaluated on a case-by-case basis.
 So don't get discouraged if somebody says that Singleton is an antipattern.
 In this radical statement, I do not think this is true.
 I know many situations in which a Singleton offers a beautiful solution.
 At the same time, however, it is true that one can easily drift into a suboptimal code structure.
 So use the pattern very consciously and be aware of the consequences.
 Make yourself fully aware of what you are doing.
 If you are unsure, a singleton will probably lead to suboptimal code.
 If you are looking for a good alternative to Singletons, **"Dependency Injection"** seems to be a good approach.
 There are some solution approaches of "Dependency Injection" available for Unity.

 ## Quick Start

-You have a class that currently inherits from ```MonoBehaviour``` and you want it to be a Singleton, then just follow these steps:
+You have a class that currently inherits from ```MonoBehaviour``` and you want it to be a Singleton.
+Then follow these steps:

-1. **Preparation:** Include the using directive to the ```SingletonMonoBehaviour``` class in your script: ```using DyrdaIo.Singleton;```.
+1. **Preparation:** To use the class ```SingletonMonoBehaviour``` in your script, you have to include the "DyrdaIo.Singleton" using directive.
+At the beginning of your script, insert the following line: ```using DyrdaIo.Singleton;```.
-2. **Implementation of the concrete Singleton:** Let the class in question inherit from ```SingletonMonoBehaviour<T>``` instead of ```MonoBehaviour```. ```T``` is the type of your original class in question that will be the concrete ```SingletonMonoBehaviour```.
+2. **Implementation of the concrete Singleton:** Open the script of the class which should be a singleton.
+Change the superclass from which the class in question inherits from ```MonoBehaviour``` to ```SingletonMonoBehaviour<T>```. ```T``` is the type of your original class in question that will be the concrete ```SingletonMonoBehaviour```.
 3. **Accessing the Singleton from everywhere:** Done.
-Now you can access the Singleton via the ```Instance``` member of the concrete Singleton class.
+Now you can access the Singleton via the ```Instance``` property of the concrete Singleton class.

-**Example:** Here is an example for a ```GameData``` class with a ```score``` member as ```SingletonMonoBehaviour```.
+**Example:** Here is an example for a ```GameData``` class with a ```Score``` property.
+The ```GameData``` class is supposed to be a singleton.
+The result of the steps as described above looks like this:
-The preparation and implementation of a ```MonoBehaviour``` as Singleton:

 ```
 using UnityEngine;